 There are three primary reasons why people gravitate to meat alternative products, believes Eugene Wang, founder of Sophie’s Kitchen, Sebastopol, CA. “I think that these three reasons are pretty universal throughout the world,” he says, adding that they apply to both developed and developing markets.
 The first reason he cites is health.
 As more individuals become conscious of their cholesterol levels, fat intake and weight, more will look to replace at least some of the meat in their diets.
 He thinks this is why the vegan and vegetarian products industry has been growing at an even faster rate than the natural products industry as a whole.

 “As a dairy-free company, our cheese and frozen dessert products are automatically lower in fat and cholesterol by virtue of the fact that they are created from a non-animal source,” says Elyse Hansford, vice president of marketing for Tofutti Brands, Cranford, NJ.
-This natural trait of many alternative-diet products is also flagged by Katherine Franklin, director of marketing for Follow Your Heart, Chatsworth, CA. Her company’s vegan and vegetarian spreads, salad dressings and cheeses are naturally gluten free in addition to being a heart-healthy option, she explains.
+This natural trait of many alternative-diet products is also flagged by Katherine Franklin, director of marketing for Follow Your Heart, Chatsworth, CA. Her company’s vegan and vegetarian spreads, salad dressings and cheeses are naturally gluten free products in addition to being a heart-healthy option, she explains.
 “This opens up the consumer base to those with high cholesterol, celiac disease and those who are gluten intolerant, allowing our products to fulfill a need for those outside of the vegan/vegetarian community,” says Franklin.
+Thus, it's entirely conceivable that vegan foods are on a shoppers' gluten free food list, for instance.

 Indeed, there is a major area of overlap between products for those with dietary restrictions due to health concerns, and those designed for vegans and vegetarians.
 Jamie Schapiro, director of marketing for GO Veggie!, North Kingston, RI, points to the rise of food allergies, especially in children, as a need-based driver of interest in products also suitable for those on alternative diets.